Service Dog Training

 Dog Rescue

-All of the dogs that go through our program are rescued from adoption agencies, shelters, and homes across the United States.
+Most of the dogs that go through our program are rescued from adoption agencies, shelters, and homes across the United States.
 We strive to improve the lives of our Service Dogs and find the training process that offers them an environment to thrive in.
 We are always looking for new recruits to offer a new and improved life.

 Service Dog Training Program